 Ocean Springs, Mississippi

 As a contemporary landscape painter I experiments with colors, lines, and shapes abstracting from reality to create my own contemporary landscape style.
 Inspiration is drawn from common areas such as patterns of the clouds, vibrant colors of the sky, reflections on water. barren trees, textures, and vivid color patterns.
-I work with acrylic, paper, plaster and other mediums to engage the viewer emotionally as well as visually in my paintings and drawings.
+I work with acrylic, and other mediums to engage the viewer emotionally as well as visually in my paintings and drawings.
 My canvases are sometimes layered with mixed media and cut canvas to create texture and pattern throughout the landscape.

 Mary Louise Porter painting "Storm Fields" donation to the Alexandria Museum of Art permanent collection, 2021.
 Click the link below to see the unboxing of the painting at the museum.

 View this video to see the artist's inspiration and how she captures the essence of her work.